LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Storing a key-value pair in our hash table

-Now come the part where we start doing nice things with our hash table!
+Now we come to the part where we start performing useful operations with our hash table!
-Keep in mind there are three steps that will be kind of abstract for us now.
-Those are the steps where we check if we need to resize our hash table, the actual resizing process and the operation where we compute the hash.
-Those "private" functions will be presented after this part.
+Please note that there are three steps that will be somewhat abstract for us at this point.
+These steps involve checking if we need to resize our hash table, the actual resizing process, and the operation where we compute the hash.
+These "private" functions will be presented after this section.

-**Node:** Just for presentation propouses, we will test storing, getting and removing values at the end of the article.
+**Note:** Just for presentation purposes, we will include tests for storing, getting, and removing values at the end of the article.

-For storing a value we need to perform the following flow:
+To store a value, we need to follow the following flow:

 1. check that our provided inputs are valid
-2. check if we need to resize and if so
+2. check if we need to resize the hash table, and if so, perform the resizing
-3. compute the hash for the key, so we know which linked list should store our value
+3. Compute the hash for the key to determine which linked list should store our value
-4. traverse the list and see if a node with the same key exists, so we know if we need to update it or append a new node
+4. Traverse the list and check if a node with the same key exists.
+If a matching node is found, update its value; otherwise, append a new node to the list.

 Please find some guidance in the comments: